Children's Bridge Rehabilitation

 This project targets the rehabilitation of the Children’s Bridge, which was originally constructed in 1980.
 The bridge and adjacent trails make up a portion of the City’s downtown trail system and run along the north and south banks of the Sturgeon River.
 It is a tourist attraction within the City and carries pedestrian traffic over the Sturgeon River.
 The existing structure consists of a 2 span (13.3m – 40.3m) cable stayed orthotropic steel deck superstructure, supported with a single steel tower and a cast-in-place concrete substructure.

 Previous inspections of the bridge have highlighted several deficiencies requiring rehabilitation.
 This project will repair these deficiencies to extend the life cycle of the bridge.
-Additional work for the City’s Founders Walk Phase 3, previously identified at the bridge, is being undertaken at the same time.
+Additional work for the City’s Founders Walk Phase 3, previously identified at the bridge, may be undertaken at the same time.

 Rehabilitation work will include:

-Also included in the project scope are the following:
+Also tentatively included in the project scope are the following:

-- Design and construction for Founder’s Walk Phase 3 pedestrian nodes at the north and south ends of the bridge.
+• Design and construction for Founder’s Walk Phase 3 pedestrian nodes at the north end of the bridge.

 Potential Construction Impacts